MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/edit-publish.md

 ---
 title: Edit and publish Fabric eventstreams
-description: Learn how to edit and publish an eventstream ms.reviewer: spelluru ms.author: xujiang1
+description: Learn how to edit and publish an eventstream. ms.reviewer: spelluru ms.author: xujiang1
 author: xujxu